yaolingling/smi-lib-wiseman/README.md

-### smi-lib-racadm
+### smi-lib-wiseman

 ### Overview

-The smi-lib-racadm library builds a Java JAR library that makes available classes for interfacing with racadm.
+The smi-lib-wiseman library builds a Java JAR library that makes available classes for using the WS-Management protocol.
 It is intended to be used as a dependency in java projects.

 ### How to use
 Under Construction.
 Not available via Maven Central yet....